captainvoldemort/web-socket-android-python/README.md

 - Make sure the WebSocket server address (e.g., "ws://127.0.0.1:9997/") in the JavaScript code matches the address of your WebSocket server.

+- Change the camera = True/False to toogle between camera feed and video.mp4

 ## Additional Notes

 - This project demonstrates a simple way to display a live video feed from a WebSocket server in an Android app.
 You can customize the app's interface and features as needed.